memospot/memospot.github.io/Writerside/topics/Updating-Memos.md

 In general, you should download and install new versions of Memospot when they are [released](https://github.com/memospot/memospot/releases).
-They come bundled with the latest tested Memos version.
+They come bundled with the latest tested Memos server version.

 > An auto-updater is planned, but it's not yet available.

-> The semantic version scheme is `Major.Minor.Patch`. {style=note}
+> The semantic version scheme used by Memos is `Major.Minor.Patch`. {style=note}

-## Standalone server update {collapsible="true" default-state="expanded"}
+## Memos server standalone update

+> While a standalone server update works in most cases, manual updates are
+> strongly discouraged for anything other than a **Patch** version release.

-> Standalone server updates can break things due to database and API changes
+> Standalone updates can break things due to database and API changes
 > that occur between Major and Minor versions.
+The current version of Memospot
+> may not yet be prepared to handle them.
 >
 > If that's the case, you won't be able to revert the server binary to a
-> previous version without reverting to a database backup matching the server
+> previous working version without also reverting to a database backup matching the server
 > version. {style=warning}

 ### Script-aided procedure {collapsible="true" default-state="collapsed"}